-RECOMMENDED DRAFT BEST PRACTICES
+RECOMMENDED BEST PRACTICES

-The TMPG is proposing that the following best practice recommendations associated with communication and sharing and use of confidential information be added to the existing Best Practices.
+The TMPG has added the following best practice recommendations associated with communication and sharing and use of confidential information to the existing Best Practices.
 For purposes of the TMPG's current work, confidential information is described as follows:

-Confidential information may include non-public information - received or created by a market participant or its counterparties - relating to the past, present, and future trading activity or positions of a market participant or its counterparties.
+Confidential information may include non-public information-received or created by a market participant or its counterparties-relating to the past, present, and future trading activity or positions of a market participant or its counterparties.
+If a market participant publicly releases its own confidential information, to satisfy regulatory requirements or through other public forums, such information would no longer be considered confidential.
 The nature and types of confidential information may vary across firms and may include, for example, the identity of market participants, their positions or trading strategies, details of their order book including the size and type of trades (limit, market, etc.) or axes.